Analogs of spontaneous emission and lasing in photonic time crystals: Circuit model derivation of photonic time crystal Hamiltonian

-We model the microwave time crystal as a one-dimensional array of LC resonators side-coupled to a bus waveguide (Fig. 1a of the main text), as in our previous work\cite{park2022revealing}.
+We model the photonic time crystal as a one-dimensional array of LC resonators side-coupled to a bus waveguide (Fig. 1a of the main text), as in our previous work\cite{park2022revealing}.
 The Lagrangian is

-Here, \(Q_{n}^{X}\) is the charge on element \(X\) in unit cell \(n\), and \(\dot Q_{n}^{X}\) is the corresponding current.
+Here, \(Q_{n}^{X}\) denotes the charge on element \(X\) in unit cell \(n\), and \(\dot Q_{n}^{X}\) is the corresponding current.
 The lumped parameters $L_0$, $L_s$ and $C_0$ specify, respectively, the series inductance, shunt inductance, and ground capacitance that comprise the discretized waveguide.
 Each resonator contains an inductance \(L_{r}\) and a time-dependent capacitance \(C_{r}(t)\).
 The term $M$ denotes the mutual inductance between neighboring resonators, with only nearest-neighbor coupling assumed.
 The parameter $C_g$ represents the coupling capacitance between the resonator and the waveguide.
 Moving to momentum space, we label the Bloch modes by an integer $m=0,1,\dots,N-1$ and define the discrete wavenumbers $k_m \equiv 2\pi m/N$.
 The discrete Fourier transform is then

 For brevity, we henceforth write $k\equiv k_m$ and $\sum_k \equiv \sum_{m=0}^{N-1}$.
 For an open chain, the two missing end bonds act as boundary terms that mix different $k$-modes, but the corresponding matrix elements are suppressed by a factor of $\mathcal{O}(1/N)$.
 Accordingly, we work within the usual bulk approximation and disregard these boundary-induced mode couplings.
 Under this bulk approximation, the Lagrangian separates into independent $k$-sectors: